 The ranks of the Greatest Generation are dwindling rapidly.
-It is estimated that less than 240,000 of the 16 million World War II veterans remain alive in the U.S. today.
-Sadly, of the eight men you heard on this program, only Otto Fuchs is still alive.
+It is estimated that less than 167,284 of the 16 million Americans who served in World War II were alive in 2022, according to the National World War II Museum.
+Sadly, of the eight men who shared their stories on this program, only Otto Fuchs is still living.

 Gone but Never Forgotten

 In honor of those who shared their stories in Veterans’ Voices and Home Front Memories, I am donating proceeds from book sales to fund student scholarships at Blinn College.
 Blinn

 U.S. President Franklin D. Roosevelt’s words still resonate.